 A tip is to check your to-do do list with your daily tasks and pick some things that feels easy/necessary or important to get done at the beginning of each session.
 It’s a flexible list that is controlled by what’s happening at the moment.

 For the main projects you decide ahead what project you should work on on a specific day and session in your schedule, to ensure that you are up to speed with the action plan.

 I have created a weekly schedule template for you to download, print and use if you’d like, or use it as inspiration to make your own weekly schedule template.

 << Get your weekly schedule template >>

 Plan your week ahead

 Since you will be moving forward in your projects and eventually finish them, and your to-do list changes as you cross your completed tasks your weeks will not need the same schedule.
 Sometimes you can reuse your schedule for a couple or a few weeks, but keep referring to your project plan and to-do list to make sure your function sessions and the allotted time for them is realisic and according to what’s happening in your business right now.

 In my weekly schedule I have 30 minutes dedicated at the end of every week to review the past week and plan the next one.
 Or sometimes I do that first thing on Monday morning, which makes me up to speed right away of what needs to be done.

-In the companion workbook you find more guidance on how to plan your weekly schedule.
+In the 3YP workbook you find more guidance on how to plan your weekly schedule.

 There is one more article in this series left.
 In the next one I will talk about how to review your 3-year plan when one year has passed and it’s time for planning the next one.